Brad Rudisail, seasoned Edu IT Pro compares both web filtering solutions

 The use of “cloud keys” for overriding blocked pages is a novel approach to override capabilities.
 I love being able to configure a TTL session limit, a maximum number of uses limitation and the logging of uses.

 The WebTitan cloud has some superior features over the Lightspeed Cloud.
-However, the cloud version of Lightspeed has two huge plusses that I feel WebTitan must adapt.
+However, the cloud version of the Lightspeed filter has two huge plusses that I feel WebTitan must adapt.

 The Lightspeed Cloud filters file extensions.
-WebTitan only does this with the appliance solution.
+WebTitan does this with the appliance solution.

 One aspect that I cannot compare is the quality of customer support of the two organizations.
 I can tell you that my own school district is very unsatisfied with the support that Lightspeed offers.
 One of our frustrations is the fact that you get different answers depending on whom you talk to, especially when it concerns new features or advanced configurations.
 They offer both chat and phone support and the chat support is very convenient and always my first choice but unfortunately the technicians who are assigned chat support do not have remote access into your appliance so their support capabilities are limited.
 At that point, the customer must then start over again and call technical support.